RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/interfaceWidgets.rst

 ===========  =============================================================================

-You do not need to memorize the above lists, but you should probably re-read the charts above so that you are familiar with what is possible in a TKinter GUI interface.
+You do not need to memorize the above lists, but you should probably re-read the charts again so that you are familiar with what is possible in a TKinter GUI interface.
 (Note that the TKinter module is customizable, which means that you can create your own widgets, but that is beyond what we will study in these lessons.)